Preparation of PDMS Stamps

 Place the cup in a desiccator to degas (allow bubbles to rise out) for 20 minutes.

 Pour the mixture slowly into a petri dish that contains the prepatterned structure (DVD/CD).
 Avoid bubbles and make sure that the master is lying flat on the bottom of the petri dish.
 The mixture should cover the CD/ DVD masters completely.
-The PDMS layer should be about 2mm thick (you may use all of the polymer).
+The PDMS layer should be about 2mm thick (you may not use all of the polymer).

 Place the petri dish in an oven and cure it at 70°C for an hour.